SA-FIND/High-Entropy-Alloy-Discovery/RESEARCH_PROPOSAL.md

 ### 2.1 Data Pipeline

 - Harvested elemental properties (atomic radii, density, VEC, electronegativity) for 17 elements across 4 HEA families from the **Materials Project API**.
-- Built a combinatorial engine that generates thousands of candidate compositions and filters them using physics-based stability criteria:
+- Built a combinatorial engine using the itertools library that generates thousands of candidate compositions and filters them using physics-based stability criteria:
   - Lattice strain δ < 6.6% (Hume-Rothery rules)
   - VEC thresholds for phase prediction (BCC: 5.0–6.8, FCC: ≥8.0)